Boeing helps Chicago-area students head back to class

 “Our district is working to ensure that every student has the resources they need to stay engaged when we start the school year remotely,” said CPS CEO Dr. Janice K. Jackson.
 “This contribution from Boeing strengthens our efforts and commitment to bridge the digital divide that too often keeps our highest-need students and families from many of the opportunities available to grow academically while at home.”

-Boeing also selected Children First Fund, along with Gary Community School Corporation, as the recipients of the annual Liftoff for Learning back to school drive in the Chicago area.
+Boeing also selected Children First Fund, along with Gary Community School Corporation, as the recipients of the annual Liftoff for Learning back-to-school drive in the Chicago area.
 The drive raised an additional $13,000, including Boeing gift match funds.
-Employee donations will help fund the purchase of laptops and other remote technology for students for students in Chicago and Gary, Indiana.
+Employee donations will help fund the purchase of laptops and other remote technology for students in Chicago and Gary, Indiana.